Murder of Ana Kriégel: Disappearance

 On 14 May 2018, Ana attended a counselling session.
 She went home from school, changed out of uniform and walked to Leixlip town centre.
 She came back and went up to her room before the child later known as Boy B called to the Kriégel home at 5:00 p.m.
 This was unusual; Ana's mother Geraldine recalled that Ana had no friends and that "nobody calls for Ana."

-Ana was last seen at 5:30 p.m. in St Catherine’s Park.
+Ana was last seen at 5:30 p.m. in St Catherine's Park.

 Discovery, investigation and trial

-Ana Kriégel's body was found on Thursday, 17 May 2018 in Glenwood House, a derelict James Gandon-designed 19th-century farmhouse, located in the townland of Coldblow west of Lucan.
+Ana Kriégel's body was found on Thursday, 17 May 2018 in Glenwood House, a derelict James Gandon-designed 19th-century farmhouse in the townland of Coldblow west of Lucan.
 Her clothes were found scattered in the house.
-Death was caused by blunt force injuries and bloodied pieces of wood were found in the house.
-There were also signs of sexual assault (attempt at penetration and semen on her shirt) and blue Tescon building tape was found around her neck.
+Her death was caused by blunt force injuries, and bloodied pieces of wood were found in the house.
+There were also signs of sexual assault and blue Tescon building tape was found around her neck.

 Two boys, both aged 13, immediately came under suspicion.
-As minors, they could not be named in the media, and to this day are known in reports as Boy A and Boy B, as they were granted lifelong anonymity at their trial.
-They were the youngest people in the history of the Republic of Ireland to be charged with murder.
+As minors, their names could not be published; they were granted lifelong anonymity at their trial, and are known in reports as Boy A and Boy B.

-Both were charged with murder; Boy A was additionally charged with aggravated sexual assault.
+Both were charged with murder, the youngest people in the history of the Republic of Ireland to face this charge; Boy A was additionally charged with aggravated sexual assault.
 Both charges carry potential life sentences for adults, but these are not mandatory for children.
 Their trial began in the Central Criminal Court on 29 April 2019.

 Murder verdict

-The two accused were found guilty of murder on 18 June 2019.
-The jury had deliberated for over fourteen hours.
+The two accused were found guilty of murder on 18 June 2019, after the jury deliberated for over fourteen hours.
 After the verdict, Mr. Justice Paul McDermott thanked the jury members and relieved them from jury duty for the rest of their lives.

 Prosecuting counsel said there were places available at Oberstown Children Detention Campus.
-The judge remanded them in custody and adjourned sentencing to 15 July.
-Sentencing was further adjourned to October in order that psychological assessments could take place.
+The judge remanded them in custody and adjourned sentencing to 15 July; it was further adjourned to October for psychological assessments to be made.

-A number of posts appeared on social media platforms including Twitter and Facebook that identified the two boys despite a court order being made preventing this.
-An injunction was served on Twitter and Facebook to remove all of these posts.
+A number of posts appeared on social media platforms including Twitter and Facebook that identified the two boys, violating a court order.
+An injunction was served on the platforms to remove the posts.

 Sentencing

-The sentencing took place on 5 November 2019.
-Boy A was sentenced to life with a review period after twelve years for Ana's murder.
-Additionally he was sentenced to twelve years for aggravated sexual assault.
-This sentence is to run alongside the murder sentence.
-His co-accused, known as Boy B, was sentenced to fifteen years for Ana’s murder.
-This will be reviewed after a period of eight years.
+Sentencing took place on 5 November 2019.
+Boy A was sentenced to life imprisonment for Ana's murder, with a review after twelve years, and to twelve years, running concurrently, for aggravated sexual assault.
+Boy B was sentenced to fifteen years for Ana's murder, to be reviewed after eight years.
 Outside the court, Ana's father Patric said "forever is not long enough" in response to the sentences.
 The boys will be offered new identities after release.
 Patric Kriégel died on 19 June 2022.